shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 # Introduction
 We are going to make a CrowdFunding platform like GoFundMe, Kickstarter, and Indiegogo.
 Our DApp will let people create campaings, Donate SOL to existing campaings and payout to the compaign creator.
-We are going to make a solana program and connect it with our front-end application.
+We are going to make a Solana program and connect it with our front-end application.

 # Prerequisites